Summary

 Bridges

-The biggest “bridge” issue is probably the dam itself: the overflow at the east end is crossed by a high span with a concrete deck and open chain-link fence sides.
-Moving water is visible on both sides, and it’s down pretty far.
-It makes strange ringing metallic noises with steps.
-If your horse isn’t an experienced trail horse, crossing it could be interesting.
-There is one small bench on either side of the dam where you might remount if you have to walk this one, but the west one is quite a distance from the overflow bridge–the dam is about 1/3 mile long.
+The biggest “bridge” issue may be the dam itself: the overflow at the east end is crossed by a high span with a concrete deck and open chain-link fence sides.
+Moving water is visible far down on both sides.
+The span makes strange ringing noises with steps.
+If your horse isn’t an experienced trail horse, crossing this could be interesting.
+There is a bench on either side of the dam where you might remount if you have to walk this one, but the west one is quite a hike from the overflow bridge–the dam is 1/3 mile long.

-Another bridge crosses the overflow stream down off the dam breast to the north.
-It is intended for snowmobiles.
-It is wooden decked with no railings.
+A snowmobile bridge crosses the overflow stream down off the dam breast to the north.
+It is wooden decked with gaps between the planks and no railings.
 It is five feet wide, approximately 40-50 feet long, and about six feet above the stream.
-Thankfully my horse wasn’t too bothered by it, but some may not like it.
+It’s not what I’d call an easy bridge for horses!

 Bollinger Trail has a small covered bridge west of Beaver Valley marina.
 It is 30 feet long with a wooden deck, and crosses Pickerel Pond.
 The roof is less than 7 feet high, not much for a rider on a tall horse!
 You can easily bypass it on land just north of the bridge.

-On our first trail we encountered a small and easy bridge with a wooden deck and steel railings.
-It appears there are a few of those scattered around, but they are in good shape and unlikely to be an issue for most horses.
+There are a few small and easy bridges scattered around that have a mostly wooden deck (metal ends) and metal railings.
+They are in good shape and unlikely to be an issue for most horses.

 Trail Conditions

-We’ve not been on all the trails, but it seems like they are mostly dirt or grass, with minimal rocks.
-Small gravel is in a few high-traffic areas like gates.
-Overall the trail surfaces are just about ideal.
+We’ve not been on every trail, but most are dirt or grass, with minimal rocks.
+Small gravel is spread in a few high-traffic areas like gates and washouts.
+Overall the trail surfaces are just about ideal for horse riding.

 Expect to encounter a few swampy areas, but most are small enough to be skirted or bypassed easily.